spiral/docs/docs/en/component/distribution.md

      *  Distribution Resolvers
      * -------------------------------------------------------------------------
      *
-     * Here are each of the resolvers is configured for your application.
+     * Here is each of the resolvers configured for your application.
-     * Of course, examples of customizing each available distribution supported
+     * Of course, the examples of customizing each available distribution supported
      * by Spiral are shown below to simplify development.
      *
      */